bagustris/tutorial-shell/_episodes/07-script.md

 > > ## Solutions
 > > Script 1 would print out a list of all files containing a dot in their name.
 > >
-> > Script 2 would print the contents of the first 3 files matching the file extension.
+> > Script 2 would print the contents of the first 3 files matching the fail extension.
 > > The shell expands the wildcard before passing the arguments to the `example.sh` script.
 > >
 > > Script 3 would print all the arguments to the script (i.e. all the `.pdb` files),